 In classical mathematics, it always exists; thus classically every locale is overt.

 In impredicative constructive mathematics (such as the internal logic of a topos), the positivity predicate can be defined, but it may not satisfy the requisite univeral property of adjointness.
 Thus, constructively, not every locale is overt.
 However, even constructively, every topological locale is overt (so a sober space is overt regardless of whether it is viewed as a topological space or as a locale).

-In constructive predicative mathematics, a positivity predicate is determined uniquely if it exists, but it cannot be defined and so must be given axiomatically, as is done with a formal topology.
+In constructive predicative mathematics, a positivity predicate cannot be defined and so must be given as a structure on (predicative data that generate) the locale, as is done with a formal topology.
 Once this structure is assumed, one can then ask whether a formal topology is overt, i.e. whether the axiomatic positivity predicate satisfies the requisite adjointness.

 As compact spaces go with proper maps, so overt spaces go with open maps.
 Indeed, is compact if and only if the unique map to the point is proper, while is overt if and only if the unique map is open.

 Note that overtness is expressed only in terms of a left adjoint, whereas open maps of locales must additionally satisfy a Frobenius reciprocity condition.
 In the case of locale maps to the point, this latter condition is automatic.

 An overt space may also be called locally -connected, since this condition is the (0,1)-topos-theoretic version of the notion of locally connected topos and locally n-connected (n,1)-topos.
 A similar thing happens for higher local connectivity involving the Frobenius reciprocity condition, which must be imposed on general geometric morphisms to make them locally -connected, but is automatic for morphisms to the point.